Memory-Efficient Training for Text-Dependent SV with Independent Pre-trained Models: Speaker Verification System

 \subsection{ResNet}

-ResNet \cite{xie2019utterance} is a widely used architecture for speaker recognition that has performed excellently in previous speaker verification challenges \cite{zheng2023unisound}.
+ResNet~\citep{xie2019utterance} is a widely used architecture for speaker recognition that has performed excellently in previous speaker verification challenges~\citep{zheng2023unisound}.
 Consequently, many open-source implementations and pre-trained models have been publicly released based on this architecture.
 Trained on large-scale datasets like VoxCeleb 1\&2, these pre-trained models can provide a robust starting point for training speaker recognition models on other datasets by improving their generalization and speeding up the convergence.

-During the challenge period, we submitted three systems based on bottleneck-block-based ResNet, all of which adopted the temporal statistics pooling \cite{snyder2018tstp} mechanism to aggregate variable-length sequence features to utterance-level embeddings.
+During the challenge period, we submitted three systems based on a bottleneck-block ResNet, all adopting temporal statistics pooling~\citep{snyder2018tstp} for aggregating variable-length sequence features into utterance-level embeddings.
 The first system (S1) was a pre-trained ResNet34 without domain adaptation, while the second one (S2) was a pre-trained ResNet293 that underwent domain adaptation.
 Finally, we applied both training stages to a randomly initialized ResNet152 to obtain our last ResNet-based system (S3).